How to Apply Eyeliner: A Guide for Beginners

 Wax based eyeliner is the easiest to apply, and comes as a pencil product or sometimes in a compact with an applicator.
 Because it's water resistant, it lasts longer on the waterline than other products.

 Powder Eye Shadow as Eyeliner

-You can apply dark eye shadow in place of kohl eyeliner using an angled or 'pencil' brush.
+You can apply powder eye shadow in place of kohl eyeliner using an angled or "pencil" brush.

 For a more saturated, defined finish, dampen the brush before applying.
 A dry brush will give a softer, more diffused look.